-As Director of Digital Communications and Data at Eleison Group, Chet Jechura oversees the development and execution of Eleison's digital messaging campaigns.
-He is also responsible for the upkeep of Eleison's extensive email systems and metadata/modeling programs, handles internal and external office communications, and contributes to the creation, production and realization of all campaigns.
+As Director of Digital Communications and Data, Chet oversees the creation, production, and realization of Eleison Group's digital messaging campaigns.
+He is also responsible for the upkeep of Eleison's extensive email systems and metadata/modeling programs.

 Chet began his career in Arkansas, where he managed a campaign for state representative during the 2014 election cycle and served as a policy analyst for a non-profit during the 2015 Arkansas legislative session.
 He then relocated to D.C. as an intern in government relations.